AninditaBasu/indica/docs/datavis_meters_pie.md

     - Carrol, Lewis.
 "The Hunting of the Snark".
     ```

 Rig Veda is poetry.
 Its verses have a certain lilt, beat, rhythm, and meter that turn the words into charming lyrical music when recited aloud.
 Stressing the incorrect syllable can alter the entire meaning of a mantra.
-Which parts of a word to stress is taught orally when teaching the rik mantras through traditional methods.
+Traditional methods, transmitted orally, teach people which parts of a word must be stressed.
 In these modern times, printed books also carry this information.
 See, for example, this verse, with and without the stress points marked out.

 === "Rik mantra, no marks"